 Parent: Honey, we love you always and we feel scared and worried if you’re out drinking alcohol because we know how dangerous it can be.
 We really hope that this experience has helped you see how risky drinking is.

-Result: Yes your child may do it again, just as he/she would be more likely to do it again, if you grounded him/her.
-In the second scenario, your child hears that you believe in his/her capabilities to make good choices and knows that the responsibility is on him/her to be self-disciplined.
+Result: Yes your child may do it again, just as they would be more likely to do it again, if you grounded them.
+In the second scenario, your child hears that you believe in their capabilities to make good choices and knows that the responsibility is on them to be self-disciplined.

 In summary, when our children are teenagers, we need to be their coach.
 If we try to control them, they will push back.
 If we don’t accept them for who they are, they will push back.